Earl E. Anderson

 Earl Edward Anderson (June 24, 1919 – November 12, 2015) was a U.S. Marine four-star general.
 He was the youngest active duty Marine ever promoted to the rank of general and the first active duty Marine Naval Aviator to be promoted to a 4-star rank.
 He became Assistant Commandant of the Marine Corps on April 1, 1972.
 He was promoted to general on March 31, 1972.
 General Keith B. McCutcheon had been promoted to four-star rank the day of his retirement for medical reasons on July 1, 1971.
 During his 35-year Marine career, he served in combat actions in World War II, the Korean War, and the Vietnam War.

 Training and teaching

-Anderson entered West Virginia University and graduated in 1940 after earning a Bachelor of Science degree.
+Anderson entered West Virginia University, where he was a member of Tau Kappa Epsilon fraternity, and graduated in 1940 after earning a Bachelor of Science degree.
 In June 1940 he was commissioned a Marine second lieutenant and reported to The Basic School (TBS) in Philadelphia for officer training.
 Upon graduation from TBS in February 1941, he was ordered to Sea School, Marine Barracks, Portsmouth, Virginia, where he served as an instructor.
 He remained in that assignment until May, when he received assignment to the USS Yorktown (CV-5), which was operating with the neutrality patrol in the North Atlantic.